Everyone needs to know about calling 911 in an emergency. But kids also need to

 know the specifics about what an emergency is.
 Asking them questions like, "What would

-in our house?" or "What would you do if you saw someone trying to break in?" gives
+house?" or "What would you do if you saw someone trying to break in?" gives you a

 For younger children, it might also help to talk about who the emergency workers

 are in your community — police officers, firefighters, paramedics, doctors,